-A Pass will be awarded to candidates passing all summatively assessed degree components at the first attempt with an average of 50 or more across the individual components.
+A Pass will be awarded to candidates passing all summatively assessed degree components with an average of 50 or more across the individual components.

 Candidates who have initially failed any element of the examination will not be eligible for the award of Distinction or Merit.